 For every additional 5 competencies above the required 55, they will achieve a day off at the end of the program.
-Before approval of all competencies, it is encouraged to have a minimum of one practice case complete.
+Before approval of all competencies, it is encouraged to complete at least one practice case.

 Not meeting numerical requirements